 - Competing Broadcaster Guidelines

 RTÉ Broadcast Sponsorship Guidelines

-RTÉ is pleased to offer existing and new customers the opportunity to closely associate with our programme output by way of sponsorship on both Radio & Television services.
+RTÉ offers the opportunity to closely associate with our programme output by way of sponsorship on both Radio, Television and Online services.

 DEFINITION OF SPONSORSHIP